Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Supplementary of Main Results

 \subsection{Prediction Showcases}

 We provide supplementary showcases of predictions given by three models: vanilla Transformer, Transformer with Series Stationarization, and Non-stationary Transformer.
-We plot the last dimension of forecasting results that comes from the \textit{test set of ETTm1} for qualitative comparison.
+We plot the last dimension of forecasting results that comes from the \textit{test set} of ETTm1 for qualitative comparison.

-As is shown in Figures \ref{fig:case96}, \ref{fig:case192}, \ref{fig:case336}, and \ref{fig:case720}, our proposed framework gives the best forecasting performance.
-And we find that vanilla Transformer is inclined to output predictions with scale and level far from the ground truth, but its ability to capture local series variation remains strong.
+As is shown in Figures \ref{fig:case96}, \ref{fig:case192}, \ref{fig:case336}, and \ref{fig:case720}, we find that vanilla Transformer is inclined to output predictions with scale and level far from the ground truth, but its ability to capture local series variation remains strong.
 While Series Stationarization benefits Transformer by aligning the statistics among each series, the base model neglects the intrinsic non-stationarity of time series and becomes more likely to output stationary but uneventful series.
-With the help of our framework, the equipped model will be free from the disturbance caused by data non-stationarity and give full play to capture local variations.
+With the help of our framework, the equipped model will be free from the disturbance caused by data non-stationarity and fulfill the potential to capture local variations.